TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ```
 ### Orleans Indexing Implementation Classes
 Orleans.Indexing is changing from inheritance to containment; rather than inheriting from an intermediate grain class implementation that overrides WriteStateAsync, facets provide the ability to utilize a contained implementation through constructor injection.
-#### Inheritance-based (obsolete)
+#### Inheritance-based (obsolete and removed)
-Under the inheritance scheme, each indexed grain must inherit from one of these grain classes, which override WriteStateAsync to provide persistence.
+Under the inheritance scheme, each indexed grain had to inherit from one of these grain classes, which override WriteStateAsync to provide persistence.
+This approach has been entirely removed, along with the implementation classes listed here; this section remains in order to assist in migration.
 ##### <a name="indexablegrainnonfaulttolerant"></a>`IndexableGrainNonFaultTolerant<TProperties>`
 An application grain inherits from this if its indexes do not have to be fault-tolerant.
 This is also the base class for `IndexableGrain<TProperties>`.
 ##### <a name="indexablegrain"></a>`IndexableGrain<TProperties>`